RonanChance/Data-410/Project7.md

 :-------------------------:|:-------------------------:
 <img src="Images/p7/rfheat1.png">  |  <img src="Images/p7/rfheat2.png">

+These results show how the model is also consistent in predicting the less dominant categories and is not just overfit or always predicting the more common category.
+By oversampling we provide the models with more data to find more defined patterns in.

 And here are the statistics repors in tabular form.
 Left is the previous test results, right is after ADASYN.
+While a decent number of statistics decreated, this is because the models had to find ways to manage the new data.

 <img src="Images/p7/results.png">